Sinitic languages: Southwestern Mandarin

 Spoken in Yunnan, Guizhou, northern Guangxi, most of Sichuan, southern Gansu and Shaanxi, Chongqing, most of Hubei and bordering parts of Hunan, as well as Kokang of Myanmar and parts of northern Thailand, Southwestern Mandarin speakers take up the most area and population of all Mandarinic language groups, and would be the eighth most spoken language in the world if separated from the rest of Mandarin.
 Southwestern Mandarinic tends to not have retroflex consonants, and merges all checked tone categories together.
-With the exception of Minchi, which has a standalone checked category, the checked tone is merged with another category.
+Except for Minchi, which has a standalone checked category, the checked tone is merged with another category.
 Representative lects include Wuhannese and Sichuanese, and sometimes Kunmingnese.

-Southwestern Mandarin tends to be split as Chuanqian, Xishu, Chuanxi, Yunnan, Huguang and Guiliu branches.
-Minchi is sometimes separated out as a remnant of Old Shu.
+Southwestern Mandarin tends to be split into Chuanqian, Xishu, Chuanxi, Yunnan, Huguang and Guiliu branches.
+Minchi is sometimes separated as a remnant of Old Shu.

 Huai

 Huai is spoken in central Anhui, northern Jiangxi, far western and eastern Hubei and most of Jiangsu.
 Due to its preservation of a checked tone, some linguists believe that Huai ought to be treated as a top-level group, like Jin.
 Representative lects tend to be Nanjingnese, Hefeinese and Yangzhounese.
-The Huai of Nanjing has likely served as a national prestige during the Ming and Qing periods, though this viewpoint is not supported by all linguists.
+The Huai of Nanjing has likely served as a national prestige during the Ming and Qing periods, though not all linguists support this viewpoint.

 The Language Atlas divides Huai into Tongtai, Huangxiao, and Hongchao areas, with the latter further split into Ninglu and Huaiyang.
 Tongtai, being geographically located furthest west, has the most significant Wu influence, such as in its distribution of historical voiced plosive series.

 Yue

 Yue Chinese is spoken by around 84 million people, in western Guangdong, eastern Guangxi, Hong Kong, Macau and parts of Hainan, as well as overseas communities such as Kuala Lumpur and Vancouver.
 Famous lects such as Cantonese and Taishanese belong to this family.
-Yue Chinese lects generally possess long-short distinctions in their vowels, which is reflected in their almost universally split dark checked and often split light checked tones.
+Yue Chinese lects generally possess long-short distinctions in their vowels, which is reflected in their almost universally split dark-checked and often split light-checked tones.
 They generally also tend to preserve all three checked plosive finals and three nasal finals.
-The status of Pinghua is uncertain, and some believe its two groups, Northern and Southern, should be listed under Yue, though this standpoint is rejected by some.
+The status of Pinghua is uncertain, and some believe its two groups, Northern and Southern, should be listed under Yue, though some reject this standpoint.

 Yue is generally split into Cantonese (which itself contains Yuehai, Xiangshan, and Guanbao), Siyi, Gaoyang, Qinlian, Wuhua, Goulou (which includes Luoguang), Yongxun and the two Pinghua branches.
 Siyi is generally agreed to be the most divergent, and Goulou is believed to be the one which is closest related to Pinghua.